 - Piacentini has been appointed as the major equipment supply contractor for Coburn development (see ASX release dated 14 September 2020);

 - Signed Port access and services agreement with the Mid West Port Authority (MWPA) with the Mid West Ports Authority, which operates the Port of Geraldton in WA.
 The Agreement enables Strandline to export 100% of the mineral sands products produced at its Coburn project over an initial 10-year term.
 The Port of Geraldton is a well-established and reliable mineral export port and its proximity to Coburn provides an efficient and cost-effective port solution (see ASX announcement 13 Nov 2020);

 - Appointed Woodside Energy (LNG Fuels and Power) Pty Ltd and EDL LNG Fuel to Power Pty Ltd in joint venture (WEJV) as preferred contractor to supply LNG to Coburn’s power generation facilities.
-LNG will be supplied via road train from Woodside’s Pluto LNG Truck Loading Facility near Karratha, WA over a 10-year term (see ASX announcement 4 Nov 2020); and
+LNG will be supplied via road train from Woodside’s Pluto LNG Truck Loading Facility near Karratha, WA over a 10-year term (see ASX 27 April 2021).

 The proposed power generation facilities and LNG supply contract with Contract Power and WEJV respectively, enables Strandline to source power at less than forecast in the DFS published in June 2020.

 Also, during the December quarter 2020, the Company progressed a range of project early works activities including, but not limited to, in-fill production control drilling (for the first 2-year detailed mine production plan), detailed site geotechnical analysis, additional confirmatory metallurgical, ore pumping/rheology and slimes/thickener test work (to finalise equipment and vendor selections) and ongoing environmental monitoring and heritage surveys (in accordance with current environmental approvals).